This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 Who is the sober one?
 The Being, the Real, the Truth, al-Haqq.

 The morning star is Venus, the Divine Mother, wherein the waters of sex are sublimated into spiritual wine, the Kundalini up the spinal medulla.
-When the sexual fires rise from the base of the spine and illuminate the brain, then the two aspects of Jehovah, Jah-Chavah, are united, Kundalini Shakti—Chavah from below—marrying Her divine husband, the masculine aspect of the Holy Spirit, Jah, the sober one, the real, in the brain.
+When the sexual fires rise from the base of the spine and illuminate the brain, then the two aspects of Jehovah, Jah-Chavah, are united, Kundalini Shakti—Chavah, the intoxicated from below—marrying Her divine husband, the masculine aspect of the Holy Spirit, Jah, the sober one, the real, in the brain.
 Together they signify Jehovah.

 This is the esoteric Sufi meaning of intimacy.
 For as Al-Qushayri explains:

 The true nature of intimacy [sexual magic and union with God] is rightly sobriety [sahw].
 In truth, the condition of balance after mystical experience [samadhi with one’s wife or husband in tantrism, Marifah].
 Everyone who becomes intimate with God becomes sober and clear.
 Such people vary according to the strength of their experience [in chastity, being able to restrain animal desire to a specific degree].
-About this the Sufis say, “The lowest stage of intimacy with God is that if one were thrown into a blazing fire [when the fires of sexuality are active between husband and wife, which they must dominate and control], one’s intimacy [concentration and chastity, sexual purity] would not be disturbed.” —Al-Risalah: Principles of Sufism, Al-Qushayri
+About this the Sufis say, “The lowest stage of intimacy with God is that if one were thrown into a blazing fire [when the fires of sexuality are active between husband and wife, which they must dominate and control], one’s intimacy [concentration and chastity, sexual purity] would not be disturbed.” —Al-Risalah: Principles of Sufism by Al-Qushayri

 Therefore, if you are lustful, you will only see lust in sex.
 But the great alchemists know how to see divinity and the seven heavens within the cup of gathering and witnessing, Jamshid.